Henry Cavendish Himalaya Shaving Soap

 Unlike some cheap shaving soaps that leave your face feeling like it was worked over with sandpaper the oatmeal extract and glycerin in Proraso mens shaving soap leaves your skin feeling pampered.
 While we weren’t big fans of the packaging we’ve learned to look beyond the cardboard and plastic to appreciate the contents and they are some very pleasing contents in this case.

 Proraso as it turns out has been making high quality shaving products for men for more than 90 years so it shouldn’t really be a surprise that they’ve learned a few things about what works.
 The ingredients in this natural shaving soap produce a surprisingly rich lather and it’s always a plus when a product can say with authority that it contains nothing of animal origin.
 Great shaving soap for the enlightened shaver.
+Our handy guide to the shaving bowls features more great products like this.

 95% natural ingredients